iamvarunreddyj/bouncingBallWebApp/README.md

-# Bouncing ball web application
+# Bouncing ball web application using EaselJS

 Open index.html for viewing the application.